Hopefully, we can simplify this for you...

 A few things you need to understand about physical therapy:

 - We have extensive education, training, and are licensed by the state in which we practice.

 - All physical therapy is not created equal.
 The treatment you receive at AIM is customized, taking into consideration your activities, lifestyle, home and work demands, and even the emotional aspects that relate to your pain and symptoms.

 - All physical therapists are not created equal.
 Some PT’s further their education by taking continuing education courses and additional training beyond what is required by our governing board.
-Dr. Lagonigro has over a decade of experience having taking dozens of additional training courses and is currently continuing his education becoming fellowship trained in Orthopedic Manual Physical Therapy at Regis University.
+Our doctors have over 2 decade of experience combined and have taking dozens of additional training courses throughout the years.
+Some have gone one to become board certified in orthopedics and fellowship trained in Orthopedics Manual Physical Therapy.

 - All components of physical therapy, from hands-on treatment to exercise, should be delivered by physical therapists.
 In New Jersey, the terms “physical therapy” and “physical therapist” are protected terms.
 Only a licensed physical therapist can perform a physical therapy treatment.

 We have chosen to stay true to our ideas of how physical therapy should be delivered.
 We find that our one-on-one 45-60 minute treatment sessions, spent entirely with your physical therapist, allow us to address multiple components of pain and injury, and often expedite treatment.

 - Your PT may structure a different plan of care than used in traditional PT.
 Do you really need 3 times per week for 6 weeks?
 Maybe not.
 Your PT will work with you to develop a plan that will help you recover effectively, while keeping in mind schedule and financial concerns.